kyverno/policy-reporter/charts/policy-reporter/README.md

 helm install policy-reporter policy-reporter/policy-reporter -n policy-reporter --create-namespace
 ```

+## Initial report readiness

+Set `rest.waitForInitialReports: true` to keep `/ready` and the `/v1` and `/v2` REST APIs unavailable (HTTP 503) until the initial reports have been saved.
+This option defaults to `false` and requires SQLite and REST enabled, either directly or through the UI.
+External database configurations are rejected when this option is enabled.

+Liveness uses `/healthz`; readiness uses `/ready`.
+If you override the probes, use these paths to avoid restarting the Pod while reports are loading.
+Metrics and profiling remain available independently of initial persistence.

+Failed writes receive bounded retries.
+If retries are exhausted, initialization remains incomplete until a later event or restart successfully processes the pending reports; check the database error logs.
+Completion is retained across periodic informer restarts.
+This option covers initial loading, not a continuously consistent snapshot of the cluster.

 ## Policy Reporter UI

 You can use the Policy Reporter as standalone Application along with the optional UI SubChart.